Little Portugal, London: Parliamentary elections

-Prior to 2023 review of Westminster constituencies, Vauxhall constituency covered the entirety of Little Portugal.
-Since the 2024 general election, Little Portugal has been split between Vauxhall and Camberwell Green and Clapham and Brixton Hill constituencies.
+Prior to the 2023 review of Westminster constituencies, the Vauxhall constituency covered the entirety of Little Portugal.
+Since the 2024 general election, the area has been divided between the Vauxhall and Camberwell Green and Clapham and Brixton Hill constituencies.

-Florence Eshalomi MP, representing, Vauxhall and Camberwell Green, she also happens to sit on the All-Party Parliamentary Group on Portugal.
+Florence Eshalomi is the Member of Parliament for Vauxhall and Camberwell Green and sits on the All-Party Parliamentary Group on Portugal.
+Bell Ribeiro-Addy is the Member of Parliament for Clapham and Brixton Hill.

-Bell Ribeiro-Addy, representing, Clapham and Brixton Hill, she happens to also have a Portuguese surname, Ribeiro.

 Local elections

 Prior to 2022

-Little Portugal spans many local electoral boundaries, prior to the boundary changes of 2022 by the Local Government Boundary Commission for England, the following wards were considered to be part of Little Portugal:
+Little Portugal spans several local electoral boundaries.
+Prior to the boundary changes of 2022 made by the Local Government Boundary Commission for England, the following wards were considered to form part of the area: